-FLAMING IN LEAGUE OF LEGENDS
+FLAMING IN LoL

 Flaming is the act of abusing somebody verbally.
 If you want your lol account to be boosted then it’s better to stop any flaming during your games!
 Most people do this to ruin the others gaming experience by making them feel bad.
 There are many times when people try to stand their ground and start flaming the other person as well.